-The Thorlabs OTM211 Microscope Tweezers System can be offered in several configurations, e.g. different wavelength, optical power levels, integrated with additional imaging modalities.
+The Thorlabs Microscope Tweezers Add-on System can be offered in several configurations, e.g. different microscope platforms, different camera models, different wavelength, optical power levels, integrated with additional imaging modalities.

 To achieve the listed specifications the system should only be used with the accessories that Thorlabs provides.
 Any modification or maintenance by unqualified personnel will render the warranty null and void, leaving Thorlabs free of liability.
 Please contact Thorlabs Technical Support for questions on customization.